JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Yesh/Avoidance_of_Selfishness_Living_Presence_of_God.md

 From _The Urantia Book_:

 - Selfishness = “Unbridled self-will and unregulated self-expression equal unmitigated selfishness, the acme of ungodliness.
-Liberty without the associated and ever-increasing conquest of self is a figment of egoistic mortal imagination.”
-(613)
+Liberty without the associated and ever-increasing conquest of self is a figment of egoistic mortal imagination.” ([UB 54:1.5](/en/The_Urantia_Book/54#p1_5))
-- True liberty = “True liberty is associated with selfrespect, the fruit of self-control, and leads to altruistic service.”
-(614)
+- True liberty = “True liberty is associated with selfrespect, the fruit of self-control, and leads to altruistic service.” ([UB 54:1.6](/en/The_Urantia_Book/54#p1_6))
 - Self.
 The entire self-the whole self-is material, intellectual and spiritual.
 These three powersmaterial, physical, and spiritual — must be in triune harmony of development for a maximum of light and truth to be imparted at minimal risk to the personality-balanced growth.
-Your mind has to be perfectly poised, housed in a body of clean habits, stabilized neural energies, and balanced chemical functions.
-(1209) [And this is not easy, because it takes rugged self-control, and it usually means changing behavior-transformation of personality.]
+Your mind has to be perfectly poised, housed in a body of clean habits, stabilized neural energies, and balanced chemical functions. ([UB 110:6.4](/en/The_Urantia_Book/110#p6_4)) [And this is not easy, because it takes rugged self-control, and it usually means changing behavior-transformation of personality.]

 Further references to the self in the Urantia papers include:

-The psychic circles are not exclusively intellectual, neither are they wholly morontial; they have to do with personality status, mind attainment, soul growth, and Adjuster attunement.
+> The psychic circles are not exclusively intellectual, neither are they wholly morontial; they have to do with personality status, mind attainment, soul growth, and Adjuster attunement.
 The successful traversal of these levels demands the harmonious functioning of the entire persorality, not merely of some one phase thereof.
-The growth of the parts [of the personality] does not equal the true maturation of the whole; the parts really grow in proportion to the expansion of the entire selfthe whole self-material, intellectual, and spiritual. (\$1209)
+The growth of the parts [of the personality] does not equal the true maturation of the whole; the parts really grow in proportion to the expansion of the entire selfthe whole self-material, intellectual, and spiritual. ([UB 110:6.3](/en/The_Urantia_Book/110#p6_3))

 and

-It is the creativity of the inner world that is most subject to your direction...
+> It is the creativity of the inner world that is most subject to your direction...
 Since this inner life of man is truly creative, there rests upon each person the responsibility of choosing as to whether this creativity shall be spontaneous and wholly haphazard or controlled, directed, and constructive.
 Inner creativity contributes to ennoblement of character through personality integration and selfhood unification.
-It is forever true: the past is unchangeable; only the future can be changed by the ministry of the present creativity of the inner self. ('1221)
+It is forever true: the past is unchangeable; only the future can be changed by the ministry of the present creativity of the inner self. ([UB 111:4.9](/en/The_Urantia_Book/111#p4_9))

 Did you know that your progressive spiritual development is built into your master tissues anyway?

-The possibility of the unification of the evolving self is inherent in the qualities of its constitutive factors: the basic energies, the master tissues, the fundamental chemical overcontrol, the supreme ideas, the supreme motives, the supreme goals, and the divine spirit of Paradise bestowal-the secret of the self-consciousness of man's spiritual nature.
-1229)
+> The possibility of the unification of the evolving self is inherent in the qualities of its constitutive factors: the basic energies, the master tissues, the fundamental chemical overcontrol, the supreme ideas, the supreme motives, the supreme goals, and the divine spirit of Paradise bestowal-the secret of the self-consciousness of man's spiritual nature. ([UB 112:2.14](/en/The_Urantia_Book/112#p2_14))

 ## The Avoidance Of Selfishness

 From one of the above definitions, it seems that we can avoid selfishness if we have self-respect and selfcontrol, combined with a desire for altruistic service.
 If we are to avoid selfishness, we must first understand what is meant by the concept “self.”
 It is no wonder therefore, that the revelators also emphasize and make clear to us their definitions about self, self-identity, and self-worth.
 There are three pages of derivatives of self in the Concordex, third edition, pages 410-412.

 _The Urantia Book_ generally uses the word “self” in two ways: the human ego self and the morontia soul self.
 The writers make very clear and strong statements about which sense of self our spiritual guides want us to eventually identify with.
 Choosing to identify with our associated morontia self is our goal if we truly desire to avoid habitual selfish pursuits.
-In comparing human beings to the Havona citizens, the Divine Counselor of Uversa says that Havona citizens never gain such levels of unselfish experience by the magnificent conquest of a belligerent self.
-(52)
+In comparing human beings to the Havona citizens, the Divine Counselor of Uversa says that Havona citizens never gain such levels of unselfish experience by the magnificent conquest of a belligerent self. ([UB 3:5.17](/en/The_Urantia_Book/3#p5_17))

 What are some methods which can help us to change the selfish behaviors of our “belligerent selves”?
 Webster defines “belligerent” as “warring, combative, hostile, quarrelsome, contentious, assertive, aggressive, and truculent.”
 One wonders why God would create us human will creatures with such an incredible monster of an ego, that we have to fight through it to get to spiritual illumination.
 Not only do we have to do battle with the external world, we are created so that we have to temper our mind, will, and soul by conquering our own inner, human mind and creating a link-up with our premorontia soul mind.

 According to the above quotes, one method of changing our behavior is to first brifle our “self-will” and then regulate our self-expression.
 We must exercise an “everincreasing conquest of self” to attain true liberty, which the revelators and Jesus equate with the conquering of selfishness.
 We must have self-respect and self-control which lead to our desire for altruistic service.
 One writer (a Mighty Messenger of experiential survival of a system rebellion) encourages us to think hard about the meanings of true liberty and selfishness and their relationships.
 Liberty and unselfishness are wedded to social equality, cosmic fairness, universe fraternity, divine obligations, material justice, intellectual fairness, social forbearance, moral duty, and spiritual values.

 Rodan said that prejudice is inseparably linked to selfishness.
-Prejudice can be eliminated only by the abandonment of self-seeking and by substituting, therefor, the quest of the satisfaction of the service of a cause that is not only greater than self, but one that is even greater than all humanity- the search for God, the attainment of divinity (see p.
-1774).
+Prejudice can be eliminated only by the abandonment of self-seeking and by substituting, therefor, the quest of the satisfaction of the service of a cause that is not only greater than self, but one that is even greater than all humanity- the search for God, the attainment of divinity (see [UB 160:1.13](/en/The_Urantia_Book/160#p1_13)).

 A critical method of establishing a supreme selfimage along with a modicum of self-control is contained in the following quote:

-The material self, the ego-entity of human identity.... selfhood of survival value is only evolved by establishing a potential transfer of the seat of identity of the evolving personality from the transient life vehicle — the material body — to the more enduring and immortal nature of the morontia soul.
-(1229)
+> The material self, the ego-entity of human identity.... selfhood of survival value is only evolved by establishing a potential transfer of the seat of identity of the evolving personality from the transient life vehicle — the material body — to the more enduring and immortal nature of the morontia soul. ([UB 112:2.20](/en/The_Urantia_Book/112#p2_20))

 Some key words here are “ego-entity” of human identity, the phrase “morontia soul,” and the qualifier “potential.”